Sage-Bionetworks/PythonEmbedInR/README.md

 | pyVersion        | Returns the version of Python                      | `pyVersion()`                                                        |

-# Wrapping python packages
+# Wrapping Python packages

-The following tools help generate R functions wrapping Python functions along with reference documentation (.Rd files) for the wrapper functions, the documentation being generated from the Sphinx-based Python doc-strings.
+The following tools help generate R functions that wrap Python functions along with reference documentation (.Rd files) for the wrapper functions.
+The R documentation is generated from the Sphinx-based Python docstrings.

-Preconditions:
+Prequisites:
 * The Python package is downloaded and installed on the machine
-* The Python package is available on python search path
+* The Python package is available on Python search path

-A Python package may have multiple modules, each with its namespace.
+A Python package may have multiple modules, each with its own namespace.
 Each module has its own functions, classes, and variables.
 Each function or class has its own local namespace.
 In R, all functions and classes within the same package share a package namespace.
 To avoid the namespace collisions and allow customization to the wrapping package, we provide the following functions to help you pick which modules, functions, and classes to expose in R:

 * `generateRWrappers`
 * `generateRdFiles`